Imperative Care

 Series C in 2005

-Somaxon Pharmaceuticals is a specialty pharmaceutical company focused on developing and commercializing proprietary branded prescription therapeutics aimed at addressing significant medical conditions with unmet needs.
-The company is primarily engaged in in-licensing and marketing late-stage product candidates within the central nervous system therapeutic area.
-Somaxon is known for promoting Silenor®, the first and only nonscheduled prescription medication approved for the treatment of sleep maintenance insomnia, which is currently available in the United States.
-In addition to sleep disorders, Somaxon has also developed products for the treatment of other conditions, including middle ear infections, head lice, and cough and cold.
+Somaxon Pharmaceuticals is a specialty pharmaceutical company focused on developing and commercializing proprietary prescription therapeutics for significant medical conditions with unmet needs and high levels of patient dissatisfaction.
+The company primarily targets diseases and disorders in the central nervous system therapeutic area.
+Currently, Somaxon promotes Silenor, the first and only nonscheduled prescription medication approved in the United States for the treatment of sleep maintenance insomnia.
+In addition to its focus on insomnia, Somaxon has been involved in developing products for other conditions, including middle ear infections, head lice, and cough and cold.
+The company's efforts are directed toward in-licensing, developing, and marketing both proprietary products and late-stage candidates to address various health challenges.

 Bayhill Therapeutics